ajcwebdev/dash-transcripts/markdown_files/2024-02-19-1st-update-on-merchant-credits.md

 ---

-[00:00] Recently, DASH Incubator Lead Strategist Ryan Gull was a guest on DAO Watch Fireside with Cryptosi.
+[00:00] Recently, DASH Incubator Lead Strategist Rion Gull was a guest on DAO Watch Fireside with Cryptosi.
 Near the end of the chat, Cryptosi asked a pretty poignant question.
 [00:12] Yeah.
 What kind of things do you think other DAOs could learn from what's happened with DASH?
 What sorts of things would you say are, I guess, good practices that DASH has done
 [00:23] or bad practices that other DAOs should avoid?
 Hmm.
 I really don't know how to answer that question because I feel like I'm still learning
 [00:32] so much myself.
-One of the communities that Ryan then went on to mention was not in the cryptosphere, [00:37] but the dollar system.
-In Ryan's words, The dollar system has actually done a lot of things right.
+One of the communities that Rion then went on to mention was not in the cryptosphere, [00:37] but the dollar system.
+In Rion's words, The dollar system has actually done a lot of things right.
 They've got a lot of things
 [00:43] figured out.
 The Federal Reserve has got a lot of things figured out.
 But the problem with those systems is that they're unethical.
 [00:53] Unethical.
 Not conforming to a high moral standard.
 Morally wrong.
 Not ethical.
-What Ryan said is that the dollar system is unethical.
+What Rion said is that the dollar system is unethical.
 Why?
 [01:01] They don't allow competition for other people to do what they're doing, which is successful.
 They don't allow other people to do those successful things.
 [01:12] They don't allow competition.
 This brings to mind Bernard Van Notthuis, a surfer and mint master at the Royal Hawaiian Mint, who in 1998 launched the American Liberty Dollar, [01:22] a private voluntary barter currency.
 The Liberty Dollar came in rounds and imprinted certificates and was backed by silver and gold.
 Van Notthuis never put forth that his items were created